ThomasSiby/Basic-use-of-Quantum-Espresso-code/1-README_QE_install.md

 ###-- Quantum Espresso installation ---###

+https://pranabdas.github.io/espresso/ => This tutorials also helped a lot during the preparation of this page.

 We can install Quantum Espresso in our personal laptops or desktops to run relatively less computationally intensive calculations.
-If we intend to perform computationally heavy tasks, we would need access to better computing resources with large number of CPU (or GPU) cores, memory, bandwidth, and disc IO.
+If we intend to perform computationally heavy tasks, we would need access to better computing resources with a large number of CPU (or GPU) cores, memory, bandwidth, and disc IO.

-Throughout our lecture, we will use oue server Quantis (https://guacamole.nano.ei.tum.de/#/) for the calculations.
+Throughout our lecture, we will use our server Quantis (https://guacamole.nano.ei.tum.de/#/) for the calculations.
+This is applicable to the students of Technical university of Munich.

 ---------------***********---------------------
 ###--Additional Notes for Ubuntu users --###
 ---------------***********---------------------

-Perhaps the most easiest way to install Quantum Espresso is from the package manager of respective Linux distribution.
-This should work fine for us and this is recommended option.
+Perhaps the easiest way to install Quantum Espresso is from the package manager of the respective Linux distribution.
+This should work fine for us and this is a recommended option.
 Following commands are for Ubuntu / Debian.
 First make sure your system is up-to-date.

 sudo apt update && sudo apt upgrade